CheetahTemplate3/cheetah3/ANNOUNCE.rst

 Hello!

-I'm pleased to announce version 3.4.0.post5, a post-release of release 3.4.0 of branch 3.4 of CheetahTemplate3.
+I'm pleased to announce version 3.4.1a0, the 0th alpha of release 3.4.1 of branch 3.4 of CheetahTemplate3.

 What's new in CheetahTemplate3
 ==============================

-  - Tested with Python 3.14.

 What is CheetahTemplate3
 ========================